Germoe Early Years and Foundation Stage Unit

 - How we identify and support children's learning and development needs

 The teacher is best placed, in conjunction with the parents/carers, to identify needs and barriers to development and learning.
 Discussions can then be held with the Special Educational Needs Coordinator (SENCo) to find a way to help your child in their learning and development.
+Identification of speech and language, autistic barriers and other learning barriers can be supported early with in-house skill and experience, and with assistance from outside services .

 The Early Years Inclusion Service provides excellent advice and observations, and assists with next step planning, to address the needs of our youngest children with additional needs.